-A High Crash Location (HCL) is defined as a roadway node or segment that has more than eight crashes in a three-year period, and a Critical Rate Factor (CRF) greater than 1.0.
+The monitoring of High Crash Locations (HCLs) is an important metric used to monitor and measure the safety of the turnpike system.
+An HCL is defined as a location with more than eight crashes in a three-year period, and a Critical Rate Factor (CRF) greater than 1.0.
 The CRF relates the crash rate at a location to the statewide crash rate average for a similar type of facility.
-From 2019 - 2021, there were a total of 26 HCLs on the Turnpike system which includes the mainline, toll plazas, and interchange ramps.
-These locations included three ramps, seven ramp intersections, one mainline merge, one mainline diverge, and 14 mainline segments.
-A summary of these HCLs is provided in Table 13.
+For the most recent 3-year period ending in 2022, there were 23 HCLs on the turnpike system which includes the mainline, toll plazas, and interchange ramps.
+Table 11 (on the next page) outlines current HCL locations based on crash data and analysis developed by MaineDOT.